-BMBF Quest HAS been updated to support the new version of Beat Saber with 360 support and the Green Day DLC Pack!
-So It’s now safe to update Beat Saber and enjoy the new features AND custom levels!
+BMBF Quest HAS been updated to support the Version 1.8 of Beat Saber with the Timbaland DLC!
+So It’s now safe to update Beat Saber AND enjoy custom levels!

 Custom Levels ≠ Piracy

 We do not encourage piracy, and we’re simply going to help explain how to use tools that are already out there, however, we do urge you to at least purchase the songs you download so that you aren’t playing levels featuring songs you do not own.